mrjasonweaver/flexnav/README.md

 * Using Sass, Jade and CoffeeScript for preprocessing and compiling

 ### v.0.4.1 : February 22nd, 2013
-* Added CSS support head markup conditionals for IE7/8
+* Added CSS support and markup conditionals for IE7/8